Grants Management & Compliance

 North Carolina state law (N.C.G.S.
 143C-6-23 and 09 NCAC 03M) requires every non-state entity that is not subject to the requirements of the Local Government Commission (LGC) that receives state or federal pass-through grant funds from state agencies to file annual reports on how those grant funds were used no later than three months after the end of the non-state entity’s fiscal year.
 Reporting levels are based on the level of state financial assistance from all funding sources.

-There are three reporting levels with different forms to be completed at each level, and there is an audit requirement for Level 3:
+Effective 7/1/24, there are two reporting levels with different forms to be completed at each level, and there is an audit requirement for Level 2:

 This applies to non-profits and all other non-state entities that are not subject to the requirements of the LGC.
 Government entities including counties and local governments are not required to file these reports.